Safeway Morrisons Transition

 Our MD, Rob Cole, was head of Studio/Creative Services at Safeway Stores.
 When Morrisons completed the Safeway merger in 2005, Rob took the opportunity to set up Redface.
 Rob recruited a number of his studio team and Redface was born.

 Morrisons approached Redface to ask if we could continue supporting the 487 Safeway stores during the transition period, we were delighted to offer our support.

-We continued to manage the 4D POS database, which churned out 480,000 unique artworks annually.
-The files were produced by eight slave Mac’s running off two servers.
+We continued to manage the 4D POS database, which produced over 480,000 unique artworks annually.
+The files were produced by eight slave Macs running off two central servers.
 The system watched the Safeway pricing tables, when a new price file was submitted, the system picked it up, produced the artwork and sent the files to the Safeway print factory in Glasgow, Scotland.

-As well as producing POS for stores prior to their re-branding to Morrisons, we also produced food leaflets, press advertings and store guides, to support the stores which had recently migrated to the Morrisons brand.
+As well as producing POS for stores prior to their rebranding to Morrisons, we also produced food leaflets, press advertising and store guides to support the stores which had recently migrated to the Morrisons brand.

 Ready to talk?

 Get in touch, just might be the best thing you’ve done all day!